 Cruickshank’s research and writings have appeared in a wide variety of publications, including CTC Sentinel, Studies in Conflict and Terrorism, and leading newspapers and magazines on both sides of the Atlantic.
 He has participated in numerous conferences around the world and has contributed chapters to several academic publications in the field of counterterrorism.
 He has also co-produced and produced several award winning U.S. television documentaries.

 Cruickshank is, on a pro bono basis, a senior counterterrorism advisor to the Unity Initiative, a specialist intervention consultancy based in the United Kingdom with deep roots in the Muslim community that focuses on rehabilitating individuals convicted of terrorist offenses; training prison, probation, and police staff; tackling absolutist mindsets in the wider community; and advising governments on countering-extremism strategies.
 He is also a member of the Advisory Committee of the Centre D’Analyse du Terrorisme in Paris.

-Cruickshank has degrees from Cambridge University and SAIS Johns Hopkins.
-Between 2006 and 2009 he was a research fellow at the Center on Law and Security at the NYU School of Law.
-He has also worked at the European Parliament in Brussels and the Center for Strategic and International Studies in Washington DC.
+Cruickshank has degrees from Cambridge University and Johns Hopkins University School of Advanced International Studies.
+Between 2006 and 2009, he was a research fellow at the Center on Law and Security at the New York University School of Law.
+He has also worked at the European Parliament in Brussels and the Center for Strategic and International Studies in Washington, D.C.